MVIII-tech-OPC-pvt-ltd/alkali-mtls-react-jsx/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## How to use it 👀

+---

+- install the package `npm i alkali-mtls`
+- install dependencies **Tailwind CSS**

+  - `npm install tailwindcss @tailwindcss/vite`
+  - then for further steps follow this official tailwind css website
+  - after installing tailwindcss you can use as example shown below. 😀

+- Happy Hacking 🤠🤠🤠🧑‍💻

+---

 ## Documentation

 For more detailed information on specific components and contexts used in this project, refer to the following documentation: